 With that being said, for an in-depth explanation of how to make keto cinnamon rolls check out the video above.

 You'll need to use some keto friendly ingredients to make today's low carb cinnamon rolls.

 As I'm sure you already know, cinnamon rolls are typically LOADED with carbs.
 I mean, they're basically just rolled up balls of flour and sugar.
 And those ingredients are obviously not part of a ketogenic diet.

 So, instead of using a white or wheat flour as the base of the cinnamon rolls you'll want to use almond flour.
 I recommend using this one by Kirkland's.
 Not only is it super affordable, but it ONLY HAS 2g NET CARBS per serving.
 And that's the lowest carb count on any flour you'll find.

-Of course, you’ll also want to substitute out the sugar too in this keto cinnamon rolls recipe.
+Of course, you'll also want to substitute the sugar too in this keto cinnamon rolls recipe.

-Swerve is my keto sweetener of choice, and it’s what I recommend using for today’s cinnamon roll recipe.
+Swerve is my keto sweetener of choice, and it's what I recommend using for today's keto cinnamon rolls recipe.

 If you've never used Swerve before, it is basically a sugar alcohol that's almost as sweet as sugar.
 It's an ideal sweetener for the ketogenic diet because it has 0 net carbs, 0 calories, and no impact on blood sugar.

 Today, we're actually using 2 different kinds of it - Confectioners Swerve and Brown Swerve.
 The confectioners kind is to sweeten up the roll itself, and the icing.
 The Brown Swerve is to sweeten up the inside filling, and it's basically a keto version of brown sugar.

 Just so you know, Monk Fruit - like this one by Lankanto - could also be used to sweeten up these keto cinnamon rolls.
 And if you decide to use the monk fruit, just make sure to replace the Swerve 1:1 with it.